-Clients and servers must support sending and receipt of the Contact header field in accordance with RFC 3261 for communicating targets in the context of dialogs.
-Refer to Sect.
-5.2 for the use of a contact URIs in this header field.
+Clients and servers must support sending and receipt of the Contact header field in accordance with [4] for communicating targets in the context of dialogs.

 Clients and servers must support the use of this header field in a 3xx response.